dypflying/chimestack-docs/content/en/docs/Install/4_ha/influxdb-ha.md

 {{% alert title="Information" color="primary" %}}
-One shortcoming of the deployment is when there are some exceptions occur due to network or hardwares of the servers' problem, there could be data consistency issue between the 2 influxdb's storage becasue some data may be lost, as a result, when the VIP address switches, the queries result maybe inconsistent.
+Due to certain exceptions that could occur from the network or server, data may not be able to be written to the dual InfluxDB instances completely successfully, so the data in the two InfluxDB instances may not be consistent.
 {{% /alert %}}

 ##### chime-server's influxdb setting: